dave111111111/CPU_AI_Telegram/README.md

 **AI Chatbot with Multifunctionalities**

 This is a versatile AI chatbot with various functionalities, including text-to-speech, chat capabilities, summarization of text, audio, and YouTube videos, speech enhancement, and more.
 You can use this bot to interact with AI models and perform various tasks.
+This code needs to work with wifi and telegram, but every model works offline so I hope to create an offline alternative.
+Everything runs on cpu but it can run on gpu with a few adjustments.
+NOTE: If you want to correct and optimize the code or add implementation please do I would appreciate very much, contact me if you do so we can add it to this repository.😊

 ### 📚 Citations and Special Thanks